-The Company requires that generators connected to the O&RU transmission system be able to satisfy transmission load reactive requirement under all reasonable anticipated operating conditions.
+The Company requires that generators connected to the transmission system be able to satisfy transmission load reactive requirement under all reasonable anticipated operating conditions.

-Specifically, generators are required to supply sufficient lagging VARS during heavy load to satisfy both load and line lagging reactive requirements and to absorb a reasonable share of lagging VARS (produced by line charging) under light load conditions.
+Specifically, generators are required to supply sufficient lagging VARs during heavy load to satisfy both load and line lagging reactive requirements and to absorb a reasonable share of lagging VARs (produced by line charging) under light load conditions.

-To insure that generators provide adequate reactive power support in proportion to their size and capability, the Company requires that generators connected to the transmission system be capable of either (1) supplying fundamental frequency power in a continuous range of .9 power factor lagging to .9 power factor leading at the point of interconnection with the transmission system or .85 power factor lagging to .9 power factor leading at the generator terminal, whichever is more stringent; or, (2) providing an equivalent amount of switchable reactive power support.
+To insure that generators provide adequate reactive power support in proportion to their size and capability, the Company requires that generators connected to the transmission system be capable of either 1) supplying fundamental frequency power in a continuous range of .9 power factor lagging to .9 power factor leading at the point of interconnection with transmission system or .85 power factor lagging to .9 power factor leading to .9 power factor leading at the generator terminal, whichever is more stringent; or 2) providing an equivalent amount of switchable reactive power support.
 This power factor requirement shall apply at all load levels, from minimum load to maximum load and at all voltage levels from 95% to 105% nominal system voltage.

-Induction generators and other generators with no inherent VAR (reactive power) control capability must provide supplementary reactive support equivalent to that provided by a similar sized synchronous generator operating anywhere within the range from 90 percent leading power factor (absorbing VARS) to 90 percent lagging power factor (producing VARS), at full load.
+control capability must provide supplementary reactive support equivalent to that provided by a similar-sized synchronous generator operating anywhere within the range from 90 percent leading power factor (absorbing VARs) to 90 percent lagging power factor (producing VARs), at full load.
 These power factors shall be calculated at the point of interconnection with the transmission system, not at the terminals of the generator.

-D. Voltage Profile
+D. VOLTAGE PROFILE

-Due to design characteristics, the voltage at any given time or point on the transmission system will vary from the nominal value.
-Transmission planning criteria specify that voltage shall not deviate from nominal by more than five percent above or below the nominal value.
-As a design criterion, the expected voltage deviation should be specified as 10 percent in either direction during steady-state conditions.
+Due to design characteristics, the voltage at any given time or point on the distribution system will vary from the nominal value.
+Distribution planning criteria specify that voltage shall not deviate from nominal by more than 5% above or below the nominal value.
+As a design criterion, the expected voltage deviation should be specified as 10% in either direction during steady-state conditions.

-Connecting a generator to the O&RU system must not cause harmful voltage fluctuations.
-A generator causing such harmful voltage fluctuations is subject to being disconnected from the O&RU system until the condition has been corrected.
+Connecting a generator to the Company system must not cause harmful voltage fluctuations.
+A facility causing such harmful voltage fluctuations is subject to being disconnected from the Company's system until the condition has been corrected.
+Because of unusual events in the distribution system, there will be brief transient voltage fluctuations, which will resulting voltages exceeding the limits of the stated ranges.
+These transient voltage fluctuations, which generally last only a few milliseconds, arise due to system disturbances such as lightning strokes, clearing of faults, and other switching operations.
+The magnitude of transient voltage fluctuation varies with system configuration, grounding methods utilized, local short circuit availability, and other parameters which vary from point-to-point and from time-to-time on the transmission system.
+The expected maximum magnitude of transient over voltages is used to determine the Basic Insulation Level (BIL) if the transmission and station equipment.

-Because of unusual events in the transmission system, there will be brief transient voltage fluctuations which will result in voltages exceeding the limits of the stated ranges.
-These transient voltage fluctuations, which generally last only a few milliseconds, arise due to system disturbances such as lightning strikes, clearing of faults and other switching operations.
-The magnitude of transient voltage fluctuation varies with system configuration, grounding methods utilized, local short-circuit availability and other parameters which vary from point to point and from time to time on the transmission system.
-The expected maximum magnitude of transient over-voltages is used to determine the basic insulation level ("BIL") of the transmission and station equipment.
-The Company's minimum insulation requirements are as follows: 350KV BIL for 69KV equipment, 650KV BIL for 138KV equipment and 1050 BIL for 345KV equipment.
-An engineering study, including a Transient Network Analyzer ("TNA") Study could be performed in the station design process to demonstrate to the Company's satisfaction that lower levels of insulation are permissible.
-It should be noted that a TNA study may be required in conjunction with the NYISO.
+The Company's minimum insulation requirements are as follows: 110KV BIL for 13.2KV equipment.
+An engineering study, including a Transient Network Analyzer (TNA) Study, could be performed in the station design process to demonstrate to the Company's satisfaction that lower levels of insulation are permissible.
+It should be noted that TNA Study may be required in conjunction with the NYPP.

-E. Frequency
+E. FREQUENCY